Andrew Theodore Ayres

 The businesses being lost in this succession wave are not abstractions.
 They are the trades business that trained thirty apprentices over two decades.
 The professional services firm whose relationships took a generation to build.
 The family enterprise that anchored its community's economic life.
 The Indigenous-owned company that demonstrated, in practice, what community-controlled development looks like.

 If these transitions happen well, wealth is preserved, employment continues, and communities retain their economic anchors.
-If they don't, the losses are structural and largely permanent.
+If they don't, the losses are largely permanent.

 The problem is not a shortage of capital.
 It is the absence of the systems that allow capital to reach the people and places that need it — and to create ownership when it arrives.